-How We Created a Design-Forward Website That Highlights Harvard University’s Vibrancy and Breadth of Expertise
+How We Created a Design-forward WordPress Website That Highlights Harvard University’s Vibrancy and Breadth of Expertise

 Harvard’s previous flagship website was hard to navigate, especially for prospective students who aren’t familiar with the university’s 13 schools.
 The site also lacked the technological and design elements necessary for captivating storytelling.

 Craft a web experience that demystifies the university’s structure, helps diverse audiences locate relevant information, and showcases engaging editorial content.

 Balancing Historical Significance with 21st Century Business Goals

 The visual design process for Harvard.edu involved close collaboration between Modern Tribe and the Harvard Public Affairs & Communications team.
 The goal was to create a visual design that feels innovative and agile, to support ever-changing content and narrative storytelling, yet preserves the university’s enduring legacy.
 Harvard is older than America itself, and we looked for opportunities to highlight its historical significance.

 Through continuous iteration, we landed on a design that relies on bold typography and imagery to ensure that every page layout feels as impactful as its content.
 From there, we created a system of typefaces, color, and UI elements, and extended them to every block, page, and feature we developed.